l0afloafloaf/mpeg-test-patterns/README.md

 ---

 This is an experiment in display and following an interest in standards, compression and image into data.
-It is entirely vibe coded.
 Videos tile larger based on chance and videos repeat and loop based on incremental chance.

 Most video files have been sourced from xiph: https://media.xiph.org/video/derf/

-I am particularly interested in a couple of the clips such as "flower_garden" and "tennis" (and their descendents) as, according to Leonardo Chiariglione's history on the subject, they were the initial two test clips chosen for the development of MPEG-1 in the late 1980s: https://ride.chiariglione.org/the-first-mpeg-project/
+I am particularly interested in a couple of the clips such as "[flower_garden](https://github.com/l0afloafloaf/mpeg-test-patterns/blob/main/videos/flower_garden_422_ntsc.mp4)" and "[tennis](https://github.com/l0afloafloaf/mpeg-test-patterns/blob/main/videos/tt_sif.mp4)" (as well as [their](https://github.com/l0afloafloaf/mpeg-test-patterns/blob/main/videos/garden_sif.mp4) [descendents](https://github.com/l0afloafloaf/mpeg-test-patterns/blob/main/videos/tennis_sif.mp4)) as, [according to Leonardo Chiariglione](https://ride.chiariglione.org/the-first-mpeg-project/), these were some of the earliest test clips used in the development of MPEG-1 in the late 1980s.

 #### Improvements/additions